No drop-in visitors due to the COVID pandemic along with increased costs have all impacted our ability to raise enough funds to operate the shelter.

 - Patches – $2,500: Leg amputation due to prior untreated injuries.

 - Hot Pocket – $736: Stray that came to us with a wound from an animal attack.

 - Finn – $1,676: Emergency surgery for a bowel obstruction.

-- Kitten Explosion: Seventy-five feline spay/neuters in July and August with with many more yet to go.
+- Kitten Explosion: Seventy-five feline spay/neuters in just two months with many more yet to go.

 During this time, our shelter staff and volunteers continue to care for the cats and dogs.
 Our volunteer dog walkers and cat cuddlers are providing exercise and socialization every day.